Teen Challenge in Birmingham, Alabama Exclusively Enrolls Teens Who Struggle with Academics, Poor Motivations, and Bad Behavior

 Would you please consider looking beyond Birmingham, Alabama, to see how Teen Challenge’s distinctive program can bring about restoration in your family.
 Of the families we’ve helped over the past 30 years, more than eighty percent say that they have experienced healing.
 To discover more, we invite you to read each Teen Challenge program and school for boys and girls in Birmingham, Alabama, listed on the home page of this site.

-If the Teen Challenge Programs in our site are not going to work for your teen, we’ll put you in touch with other Teen Challenge boarding schools near Birmingham, Alabama.
+If Teen Challenge boarding schools listed here are full or too far away for your teen, we’ll put you in touch with other Teen Challenge boarding schools near Birmingham, Alabama.
 We’re here to assist you either way.